Cray-HPE/docs-csm/install/install_csm_services.md

 <a name="deploy-csm-applications-and-services"></a>
 ### 4. Deploy CSM Applications and Services

+> **NOTE**: During this step, on (only) TDS systems with three worker nodes the `customizations.yaml` file will be edited (automatically) to lower pod CPU requests for some services in order to better facilitate scheduling on smaller systems.
+See the file: `/var/www/ephemeral/${CSM_RELEASE}/tds_cpu_requests.yaml` for these settings.
+If desired, this file can be modified with different values (prior to executing the `install.sh` script below) if other settings are desired in the `customizations.yaml` file for this system.
+For more information about modifying `customizations.yaml` and tuning based on specific systems, see [Post Install Customizations](https://github.com/Cray-HPE/docs-csm/blob/release/1.0/operations/CSM_product_management/Post_Install_Customizations.md).

 Run `install.sh` to deploy CSM applications services.
 This command may take 25 minutes or more to run.